 Other bells and whistles

-I love my seam ripper (one of my many seam rippers) with a small brush at the other end.
-After doing the ripping, there will be small thread pieces lying all around.
+I love my seam-ripper (one of my many seam-rippers) with a small brush at the other end.
+After doing the cutting, there will be small thread pieces lying all around.
 Use this brush to brush them off.

 Another plus is a cover – if you have the habit of rummaging inside your sewing box and this sharp tool is left open, you know what will happen.
-I do not think you want blood shed involved in your hobby.
+I do not think you want ‘pain’ involved in your hobby.

 The best start in successful unpicking is to keep the fabric taut as you cut.
 Best if you have someone to keep it taut

 In the book Fabric Sewing Guide, it says to clip the needle thread every 5th stitch and then pull the bobbin thread out.